magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 similarly to a `cond`: a feature condition is tested until a match is found, then the corresponding single expression is returned.

-Take into account that those platform features and the corresponding reader literals are only available in source files with `.cljc` extension and you can't use them in `clj` and `cljs` source files.
+Note that these platform features and the corresponding reader literals are only available in source files with `.cljc` extension and you can't use them in `clj` and `cljs` source files.

-That's enough to start using the not portable `valid-email-domain?` predicate in the portable `modern-cljs.login.validators` namespace to define a new non portable validator by using the `#?` reader literal.
+That's enough to start using the non-portable `valid-email-domain?` predicate in the portable `modern-cljs.login.validators` namespace to define a new non-portable validator by using the `#?` reader literal.

-It's seems complex.
-Instead is very easy.
+It may seem complex, but it's really very easy.

 ### validators.cljc